Private Tours Entirely Designed Around You

 Taxis cost three times the daytime rate after midnight, so use them strategically.
 Night buses run limited routes but connect major districts if you learn the system.
 Walking between neighborhoods usually makes the most sense: Tokyo's safer than your hometown, well-lit everywhere, and full of discoveries you'll miss from transport windows.

 The area around Tokyo Station quiets down after business hours, making it perfect for peaceful evening walks between the business district's upscale bars.
-Shinjuku Station area never stops, so use it as your base for late-night adventures.
+The Shinjuku Station area never stops, so use it as your base for late-night adventures.

 Reading the Room Like a Local